ParhamP/Speech-Hacker/README.md

-If you would like to generate from a a text file, you can alternatively enter:
+If you would like to generate from a text file, you can alternatively enter:

 `speech-hacker -generate -d ABS_PATH_TO_TRAINED_MODEL -f "ABS_PATH_OF_TEXT_FILE" -g DESTINATION_FOR_REQUESTED_AUDIO`